Harinarayana360/calculator/README.md

 ## Overview

 This is an advanced calculator web application that performs basic arithmetic operations, including addition, subtraction, multiplication, and division.
-It also includes functionality for more complex mathematical operations like square roots, squares, and handling parentheses.

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.